publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch38/schIII/m__us_usc_t16_s1826a.md

             Not later than January 10, 1993, the Secretary of Commerce shall—

-                (i) identify each nation whose nationals or vessels are conducting large-scale driftnet fishing or illegal, unreported, or unregulated fishing beyond the exclusive economic zone of any nation; and
+                (i) identify each nation whose nationals or vessels are conducting large-scale driftnet fishing beyond the exclusive economic zone of any nation; and

                 (ii) notify the President and that nation of the identification under clause (i).

             (B) __Additional identifications__

-            At any time after January 10, 1993, whenever the Secretary of Commerce has reason to believe that the nationals or vessels of any nation are conducting large-scale driftnet fishing or illegal, unreported, or unregulated fishing beyond the exclusive economic zone of any nation, the Secretary of Commerce shall—
+            At any time after January 10, 1993, whenever the Secretary of Commerce has reason to believe that the nationals or vessels of any nation are conducting large-scale driftnet fishing beyond the exclusive economic zone of any nation, the Secretary of Commerce shall—

                 (i) identify that nation; and